scortier/Editorials-Web-Application/README.md

 # Editorials-Web-Application

-> Create public and private stories from your life
+> Create public and private editorials.

 This app uses Node.js/Express/MongoDB with Google OAuth for authentication